Oh My God ((G)I-dle song): Commercial performance

-"Oh My God" debuted in the top eight major realtime music charts, including number one on three music charts, Bugs, Genie and Naver, making it their second time to top music charts since "Hann" in 2018.
-It has also debuted at number 97 in Scotland and at number 24 in Hungary, marking it their first ever appearance on European chart.
-The single also charted at number 1 on NetEase Music's daily popularity chart, new song chart and weekly K-Pop chart since its release.
-"Oh My God" debuted at number 13 on the KKBOX Hong Kong Korean single weekly chart, and peaked at number 2 for week 16 of 2020.
-In Taiwan, the song debuted at number 21 and peaked at number 3 on KKBOX Taiwan Korean weekly chart.
+"Oh My God" debuted at number 97 in Scotland and at number 24 in Hungary, marking their first ever appearance on European chart.
 On April 17, 2020, they won their first public broadcast win on KBS's Music Bank.
 The group went on to win three additional award on SBS's Inkigayo, Mnet's M Countdown, and MBC's Show!
 Music Core, marking (G)I-dle's first grand slam music show win since debut.
 According to Amazer, "Oh my god" topped number one most covered K-Pop song for the month of April.

 Music video

 Prior to its release, the song was accompanied by a music video teaser released midnight KST on April 6, 2020.
 The teaser exceeded 1 million views on YouTube in 11 hours.
 The music video opens with a solo dance by leader Soyeon in a white room which leads her to escape the reality and gradually spread into a dream.
 It contains dark visual elements such as scene that portrays confusion in ego with whole body soaked in purple liquid and red mud, black coloured body painting and pouring red liquid over ones face.
 Towards the end of the video, Soojin whispers "Ab imo pectore" meaning 'from the bottom of my heart' or 'with deepest affection' in Latin.

 Choreography for the song was created by Star System while being directed by director Yoon Rima and Jang Dongju of Rigend Film production team.
 The assistant directors were Lee Yongoh, Kim Eunah, Lee Sunhyu, Choi Eunjeong and Koo Eunji.
 Other key personnel were production assistant Choi Seongjin, Park Sangcheol and Il Joo while the Character Generator was Kim Eunah, Lee Sunhyu, Choi Eunjeong and Koo Eunji, Kim Bo-hyeong, Lee Yerim and Bae Haeun.
 The Director of Photography were Yun Inmo (ATOD), Park Junhee as the Gaffer and Shin Gwiock (A:WE) as the Art Director.

-A monotone lyric video for the song was released on April 8.

-A dance practice video for "Oh My God" was released on April 12.
+A monotone lyric video for the song was released on April 8, and a dance practice video for "Oh My God" was released on April 12.
 On April 20, a special choreography video of "Oh My God" Heaven's version was released, showing their different charm as a gift for their fans for achieving 50 million views.